Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Methods and computational Details

 The Raman tensors needed for the RGDOS expansion were obtained from finite differentiation of DFPT polarizabilities of displaced minimum energy structures along the normal coordinates.
 The procedure is repeated for every material at every different lattice parameters considered.
-The PBE functional was employed in the DFPT calculations with \textit{tight} basis-sets.
-Again, a comparison of LDA vs PBE Raman tensors is reported in Section S5 of SM~\footnotemark[1].
+The LDA functional was used for the benchmarks of Section \ref{sec:framework} for a direct comparison with the LDA-trained SA-GPR model, while the PBE functional was employed in the production calculations of the $\Gamma$-RGDOS spectra.
+All DFPT calculations employed \textit{tight} basis-sets.
+While our comparison of LDA vs PBE Raman tensors in Section S5 of SM~\footnotemark[1] shows nearly identical results, we opted for PBE in production calculations due to reduced computational cost of the RGDOS methodology, and to ensure full consistency with the PBE level of theory of the MLIPs employed.
+Section S5 of SM~\footnotemark[1] (see also additional Ref. \cite{togo_spglib_2024} therein) also includes a brief discussion on \textit{a posteriori} symmetryzation of numercially noisy Raman tensors.

+A further benchmark unpolarized harmonic Raman spectra calculated at different levels of theory is provided for completeness in Section S13 of SM~\footnotemark[1].
+We show how different DFT functionals (including hybrid-GGA) and dispersion corrections do not significantly alter Raman intensities in anthracene at the harmonic level.